Astrolux FT01

 1. No battery included.

-2. At the time of this review, no other LED tint available.
+2. At the time of this review, no other LED tint was available.

 Overall Rating: Excellent

-During testing, the light performed well, and without any problems.
-The diameter of the body and texture quite pleases me.
-The only “problem” I see is that with 18650 batteries you have quite a bit of extra room, so you should better buy some 21700 batteries!
+During testing, the light performed well and without any problems.
+The diameter of the body and texture quite please me.
+The only “problem” I see is that with 18650 batteries, you have quite a bit of extra room, so you should better buy some 21700 batteries!

-Disclaimer: The flashlight was provided by Banggood for review.
-I do my best to be as unbiased as possible, always!
+Disclaimer: Banggood provided the flashlight for review.
+I always do my best to be as unbiased as possible!

 Where to buy Astrolux-FT01